Seeing digital objects

 “But what then is the materiality of digital objects, alienated as they are from the things they seek to simulate?” he asks.
 “It speaks to the basic assumptions of researchers in this early moment - assumptions that in turn, come to shape the ways this technical discipline conceives of and standardizes the world itself.”

 Digital objects are material, but they’re also materially different from other objects we encounter.
 A stone has dimension, mass and position, it has a presence but is pretty light on agenda.
 Digital objects on the other hand are for the most part designed with a purpose.
-What the existence of a physical stone is really like for that stone might be hard for us to get our heads around, but a digital stone seems even more complicated.

 “What else would you call this sudden transformation of a matter-of-factual projectile into a sudden shower of debris falling on the United States, which thousands of people tried to salvage in the mud and rain and collect in a huge hall to serve as so many clues in a judicial scientific investigation?
 Here, suddenly, in a stroke, an object had become a thing.”